-You’re not a true natural if you haven’t found yourself Youtube-ing or Googling the the LCO vs. LOC method.
+You’re not a true natural if you haven’t found yourself Youtube-ing or Googling the LCO vs. LOC method for natural hair.

-There’s a lot of debate and misinformation online about which method you should use for your natural hair.
-And for what it’s worth, it’s because every natural is different.
-No two curl is the same, sis!
+There’s a lot of debate and misinformation online about if you should use the lco method or the loc method for your natural hair.

 There’s nothing more frustrating than buying products that claim wonders for your hair, only for it to fall flat (pun intended).

-Are you looking to find out the difference between the LCO vs. LOC method, and which one is right for you?
-Let’s dive in.
+Let’s make sure you’re getting the full benefit of your products.
+Here’s a quick summary of the difference between the LCO vs. LOC method, and which one is right for you.

 Before we go the LCO vs. LOC method and into which method is best for your natural hair, let’s discuss what these letters stand for:

-Much like skincare, the order of product application is essential to meeting your hair goals.
-But you need to know a bit more about your hair before you decide which method you should use.
+Before we get into whether you should use the LOC method or the LCO method, you need to know a bit more about your hair before you decide which method you should use.